mwdev22/svc-init/README.md

 - a compact, shallow layout suitable for small/mid projects or when you prefer fewer directories.
 Use when you want a minimal structure and faster bootstrapping.

-### `standard/`
+### `layered/`

 - a conventional layout that groups application code under `internal/` for better encapsulation in larger codebases.
 Use when you expect growth, need stricter package boundaries.

 # Personal preference

-- Personally I'm a big fan of flat layouts, and use standard only when the project is expected to grow significantly.
+- Personally I'm a big fan of flat layouts, and use layered only when the project is expected to grow significantly.
-- Flat uses the **group by dependency** pattern from [Ben Johnson’s article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
+- Flat uses the **group by dependency** pattern from [Ben Johnson’s article](https://medium.com/@benbjohnson/layered-package-layout-7cdbc8391fc1).
 Shout-out to the author for that.

 # Getting started (choose layout)